krakenjriot/portty/README-XLOADER.md

 Upload Hex File
 --------------------
-Inside the package there is a folder named `/hex` run the xloader.exe and select the hex file that match the board ( based on the above sample the board is Mega and DHT11 sensor and so `dht11_mega.hex`) has been selected and for the com port (com10) and baud rate (leave it as default)
+Inside the package there is a folder named `hex`, inside run the xloader.exe and select the hex file that match the board used ( based on the above sample the board is Mega and the sensor is DHT11 and so `dht11_mega.hex`) has been selected and for the com port (it is COM10) and baud rate (leave it as default).

-### open the folder xloader
 <img src="https://github.com/krakenjriot/portty/blob/main/images/xload-folder.png" width="750" />

-### run the xloader.exe
 <img src="https://github.com/krakenjriot/portty/blob/main/images/xloader.png" width="750" />

-### select the hex file inside hex folder
 <img src="https://github.com/krakenjriot/portty/blob/main/images/hex-folder.png" width="750" />
 <img src="https://github.com/krakenjriot/portty/blob/main/images/select-hex.png" width="750" />

-### click upload and close the xloader when completed
 <img src="https://github.com/krakenjriot/portty/blob/main/images/upload-completed.png" width="750" />